1. We already conduct focus groups. What's the advantage to conducting dial groups? What will it tell us we don't know already?

 a) Size of audience(s)

-b) Number of times the presentation will be delivered and tested
+b) Number of times the presentation/video will be tested

 e) Availability of audiences (i.e. Does the audience need to be recruited and paid, or is it already going to be attending an event?)